top of page

 Who is Excluded?

 Commercial organisations/businesses with paid employees.
-The program funding and its content specifically focused towards volunteer groups.
+The program funding and its content specifically focus towards volunteer-run groups.

 Project Delivery

-The Port Albert Community Skills & Leadership Development Program will provide
+The Port Albert Community Volunteer Skills & Leadership Development Program will be provided as hands-on workshop training at the Port Albert Hall each month.

 Program Delivery Framework:

-Our structured approach ensures the program is tailored, relevant, and delivers meaningful outcomes for local volunteer groups and the broader community.
+Our structured approach ensures the program is tailored, relevant, and delivers meaningful outcomes for local volunteer groups and the broader community e.g. residents with an interest in volunteering.

 Step 1: Community Engagement & Awareness